sendkumaranil/config-properties-service/README.md

 # Agenda
 When changes to the property then no need to build the dependent client application.
+<p>Use Centralized property Repository in order to manage properties</p>

 # Use Case
 <h5>config-property-service<h5>